A Guide on Enterprise Software Development

 5. Cloud-Native Approach

-There are a variety of reasons for enterprises to adopt a cloud-native solution, as it provides a new way of building and managing software in the cloud.
+There are various reasons for enterprises to adopt a cloud-native solution, as it provides a new way of building and managing software in the cloud.

 Cloud-native applications are designed to run on a cloud platform and can be automatically scaled up or down as needed.

 Such applications can be deployed as often as desired without downtime.
-This allows to quickly fix bugs or add new features without having to go through lengthy testing cycles before deploying changes into production environments.
+This allows developers to quickly fix bugs or add new features without going through lengthy testing cycles before deploying changes into production environments.

 6. Finding the Right Talent